tabletop-generator/ttg-server/docs/CONTRIBUTING.md

 You can use the Docker Compose MinIO service as the S3 endpoint for object storage in development.
 The MinIO console will let you interact with MinIO using a GUI and can be accessed at `localhost:9001` when the MinIO Docker service is running.
 The default MinIO credentials are `minio-username` and `minio-password`.

-### Using Postgres and pgAdmin in Docker Compose
+### Using Postgres in Docker Compose

+You can use the Docker Compose Postgres service as the Postgres database for development.
+There are two ways to interact with it using a GUI:

+#### With pgAdmin

-You can use the Docker Compose Postgres service as the Postgres database for development. pgAdmin will let you interact with the Postgres service using a GUI and can be accessed at `localhost:5050` when the pgAdmin Docker service is running.
+pgAdmin will let you interact with the Postgres service using a GUI and can be accessed at `localhost:5050` when the pgAdmin Docker service is running.
 The default pgAdmin credentials are `postgres@email.com` and `mypassword`.
 You can connect to the Postgres service by:

 1. Click on "Add New Server":